 I would like to discuss the influence of domain models on the future of Back Office (process) applications in a series of blogs.
-This includes:

 - First an example: Argility and SpringCommerce Platform